amandaghassaei/canvas-capture/README.md

 - type declarations for CanvasCapture API
 - helper functions to bind recording and screen-shotting to hotkeys
+- ability to record png/jpeg frames as zip with [JSZip](https://github.com/Stuk/jszip)
 - an optional recording indicator (red dot) on screen to let you know when recording is happening
 - other optional modal dialog features